 Changes to the practical driving test – what you need to know

-In April this year, the Government announced that there would be four changes to the practical driving test coming into force on 4th December – the first major change to the test since the inclusion of the independent driving section in 2010.
+In April 2017, the Government announced that there would be four changes to the practical driving test coming into force on 4th December – the first major change to the test since the inclusion of the independent driving section in 2010.